 Television and changing economics were pushing the old studio system into extinction when MGM offered a costly 1952 Technicolor remake.
 Although Lana Turner looked luscious in the title role, her few singing sequences had to be dubbed.
 As Danilo, Fernando Lamas provided sex appeal and a surprisingly strong singing voice.
 These two stars were supposedly having a torrid affair off-screen, but there is no visible evidence of it in this tepid film.
 Richard Haydn desperately tries to win laughs as a bumbling Ambassador Popoff, but the humorless screenplay gives him nothing to work with.
 Una Merkel is on hand again, annd inexplicably wasted as the Widow's bland companion.
 It is easy to see why this Merry Widow did poorly at the box office.

-Believe it or not, some sources list a 1956 film version of The Merry Widow in Arabic -- El Armula el tarub, directed by Helmy Rafla.
+Some sources list a 1956 film version of The Merry Widow in Arabic -- El Armula el tarub, directed by Helmy Rafla.
 To date, I have been unable to view this rarity.
-It has also proven impossible to track down a full color 1962 Austrian screen version starring Karen Hubner and Peter Alexander.
-In the 1980s, plans were announced for a new screen adaptation co-starring Placido Domingo and Julie Andrews, but tantalizing as this sounds, nothing came of it.
+It has also proven impossible for this American author to track down a full color 1962 Austrian screen version starring Karen Hubner and Peter Alexander.
+In the 1980s, plans were announced for a new screen adaptation co-starring Placido Domingo and Julie Andrews, but nothing came of this tantalizing idea.

 There have been several ballet versions of The Merry Widow, using re-arrangements of Lehar's melodies.
 The first, choreographed by Ruth Page, debuted in England as Vilia in 1953.
 Revised and retitled The Merry Widow, it toured the US and came to Broadway in 1955 with prima ballerina Alicia Markova dancing the title role.
 It was revived periodically by major ballet companies.
 Patricia McBride and Peter Martins starred in a PBS version broadcast from Chicago in 1982.